Jungle Nama

 Jungle Nama is a graphic verse novel written by Indian author Amitav Ghosh and illustrated by Pakistani-American artist Salman Toor.
 It is a verse adaptation of the medieval Bengali tale about the Sundarbans Forest goddess, Bon Bibi.
-The book was first published on the 12th of February 2021 by Fourth Estate India and then in Great Britain on the 11th of November 2021 by John Murray Press.
-It is Ghosh’s first book in verse.
+The book was first published on 12 February 2021 by Fourth Estate India and then in Great Britain on 11 November 2021 by John Murray Press.
+It is Ghosh's first book in verse.
 The story explores themes of greed and ecological misadventure.
 (1,3) Ghosh states that the story is an allegory for human caused climate change.